PurpleTurtleCreative/trident/readme.txt

 **WooCommerce Product Ownership**
 - Condition method _ANY_ (logical OR) or _ALL_ (logical AND)
-- Published WooCommerce products to require ownership
+- WooCommerce products to require ownership

 == Installation ==

-Trident does not require any special configurations, so it is ready to use after standard plugin installation and activation.
+Trident does not require any special configurations, so it is ready to use after standard plugin installation and activation procedures.

 == Changelog ==

-= 1.0.0 – 2020-05-13 =
+= 1.0.0 – 2020-05-14 =
 * Initial Release